SCHOOL CLOSINGS AND DELAYS

 When winter weather arrives, the Unadilla Valley Central School District has established criteria for deciding whether to delay the start of school, close school for the day, cancel afternoon and evening activities, or dismiss students earlier than normal.
 The superintendent ultimately is responsible for all such decisions.
 Remember, even if school is not closed, it is a parent’s right to keep their child home if he or she believes it is not safe for their child to travel to and from school.
 The district will regard this action as a legal absence.

 When determining whether to delay or close school, the decision process involves consulting directly with National Weather Service resources as they become available and communicating with our local municipalities as needed to find out if the roads will be cleared and safe for travel.
 Travel conditions can vary widely across our 126-square-mile district.
 Additionally, we work with buildings and grounds staff to determine if school parking lots and driveways can be cleared for buses and cars.

 From time to time, there may be other circumstances that could cause the normal school day to be delayed or cancelled, or result in students being released early.
 These circumstances could include power outages, loss of heat or water or some other scenario that would limit the district’s ability to provide a safe learning environment.

 If it appears that students cannot be transported safely to school in the morning or home at the end of the school day, Unadilla Valley Central School District will be closed.
-If either possibility is a concern, the superintendent assisted by other administrator will gather information regarding road conditions current weather conditions, forecasted developments, and the ability of municipal agencies to keep up with the weather.
+If either possibility is a concern, the superintendent assisted by other administrator will gather information regarding road conditions, current weather conditions, the weather forecast, and the ability of municipal agencies to keep up with the weather.
 The district will make every attempt to announce snow days by 5:30 a.m.
 In order to ensure that the district meets its state-mandated number of instructional days without impacting previously scheduled vacation times, only rarely will the decision to close be made the day before an expected weather event.